evilcyber.com

 • RedditReddit

-A question that puzzles many new home workout enthusiasts is how to do pull-ups without a bar.
-Some try substituting with alternative exercises, which isn’t ideal, because pull-ups can’t really be replaced and it also is not necessary: The world is full of places where you can do pull-ups and chin-ups.
-Let Hjortur show you lots of examples.
+Many home workout beginners don’t know how to do pull-ups without a bar.
+Some try replacement exercises, but pull-ups you can’t really replace.
+It also isn’t necessary: the world is full of places where you can do pull-ups and chin-ups.

 Pull-Up Bars Are Everywhere!